 - i.
-Upon entering the classroom, Cellular phones, digital picture/video cameras and/or camera phones, personal digital assistants (PDAs), I-Pods, I-Pads, Chromebooks, Kindles, Surface Pros, MP3s, pagers and other personal electronic devices shall be muted and placed in the assigned hanging pocket located next to the door.
-Personal electronic devices of any kind will remain in the pocket for the full length of the period unless the classroom teacher requires the use of personal electronic devices for educational purposes during class.
-The teacher will release students to get their phones from the assigned pocket. - ii.
-Students who take another student's phone for any reason may be charged with theft. - iii.
+Students who take another student's phone for any reason may be charged with theft. - ii.
 Violations: Any student who refuses to place their phone in the hanging pocket will be assigned a detention.
-A second violation will result in loss of cellphone privileges for the remainder of the quarter or three weeks, whichever is longer. - iv.
-Students shall not use any electronic device that in any way disrupts or detracts from the educational environment. - v.
-Use of cellular phones or other personal electronic devices including picture/video cameras and/or camera phones, personal digital assistants (PDAs), iPods, MP3s, pagers and other personal electronic devices capable of transmitting data or images is prohibited in classrooms during the school day, Media centers and testing centers, and during fine arts performances. - vi.
-Students will not be allowed to leave class in response to any electronic devices. - vii.
-Cellular phones and other devices may be used appropriately and respectfully before and after classes, in common areas-such as near lockers or the cafeteria. - viii.
-With prior approval of the school principal, teachers may permit the purposeful use of personal electronic devices in support of curriculum learning objectives. - ix.
+A second violation will result in loss of cellphone privileges for the remainder of the quarter or three weeks, whichever is longer. - iii.
+Students shall not use any electronic device that in any way disrupts or detracts from the educational environment. - iv.
+Use of cellular phones or other personal electronic devices including picture/video cameras and/or camera phones, earbuds, Smartwatches, tracker/listening devices (watches, clip-ons, etc.), personal digital assistants (PDAs), iPods, and other personal electronic devices capable of transmitting data or images is prohibited in classrooms during the school day, Media centers and testing centers, and during fine arts performances. - v.
+Students will not be allowed to leave class in response to any electronic devices. - vi.
+Cellular phones and other devices may be used appropriately and respectfully before and after classes, in common areas-such as near lockers or the cafeteria. - vii.
 In the case of medical necessity or emergency, a student shall be permitted to possess or use a cell phone or other personal electronic device provided the student receives advanced authorization from the school principal.